 At the same time, the key for sustainable reintegration is not only equipping the returnees with practical tools to start a new life in their country, but also tackling the issue of stigma they often face back home.
 To this end, the project is exploring the potential of increasing the acceptance for returns among families and local communities.
 By better understanding the social dynamics that prevent people from coming back to their country of origin, we also want to equip counsellors in Europe with relevant information that can potentially help them support prospective returnees.

-The pilot project is developed as a 12-month action, starting in November 2019, with the aim to benefit an initial 100 returnees from ERRIN Member States.
-The Afghanistan Center for Excellence and Lapis have been contracted as the implementing partners.
+The pilot project is developed as a 12-month action, starting in November 2019 – currently extended till June 2021 due to the COVID-19 developments – with the aim of benefiting 100 returnees from ERRIN Member States.
+The Afghanistan Center for Excellence and Lapis are the implementing partners.

 Take a look at the project info sheet to learn more.